MicheleOT/dio-http-cache/README.md

 )
 ```

-1. 0 ~ 3 days : Return data from cache directly (irrelevant with network).
+1. 0 ~ 3 days: Return data from cache directly (irrelevant with network).
 2. 3 ~ 7 days:
    1. Get data from network first.
    2. If getting data from network succeeds, refresh cache.